Theoretical & Applied Problems

 I soon stumble upon some demos from tutorialspoint.
 Aha, I think to myself, this looks promising.
 I've used tutorialspoint before, in my efforts to learn perl and Rust (these deserve their own articles!) and when researching things like AJAX and Selenium.
 I know they won't let me down this time!

 Alas, the very first line of their PHP script results in a failure.
-I dig deeper into the Apache logs (which is already a slightly painful endeavor, since I must invoke root permissions to access them) and find the following error:
+I dig deeper into the Apache logs (which is already a slightly painful endeavor) and find the following error:

 [Thu Jan 13 05:46:44.933952 2022] [php7:error] [pid 23821] [client **.**.**.**:53632] PHP Fatal error: Uncaught Error: Class 'MongoDB' not found in /var/www/html/*****.php:31\nStack trace:\n#0 {main}\n thrown in /var/www/html/*****.php on line 31